DallasHoff/gmac/content/classes/krav-maga.md

 * Defending against grabs and holds used in abductions
 * Weapon defense, both preventative and reactive, including weapon disarms
 * Anti-kidnapping and Counter-Custody for traveling internationally or in non-permissible environments

-In addition to the above, we also offer firearms and home defense training.